 Mr. Eric Lipar, our Chief Executive Officer and Chairman of the Board, has an employment agreement (the "Lipar Employment Agreement") with the Company.
-The Lipar Employment Agreement provides for a three-year automatically extending term, which expires on November 13, 2021, a base salary of at least \$840,588 plus a discretionary incentive bonus, and includes provisions that govern confidentiality, non-competition, and non-solicitation.
+The Lipar Employment Agreement provides for a three-year term that began November 13, 2018 and automatically renews for successive one-year periods on the anniversary of the effective date, a base salary of at least \$840,588 plus a discretionary incentive bonus, and includes provisions that govern confidentiality, non-competition, and non-solicitation.
 See "Executive Compensation - CEO Employment Agreement" for a discussion of the Lipar Employment Agreement.
 Other than Mr. Lipar, the NEOs do not have any employment or severance agreements other than what is outlined in the 2013 Incentive Plan.